KamilMatejuk/CinemaApp-DBlab/README.md

 Logged in user could additionally book a seat on some movie.
 Admin had the ability to remove users, add and remove movies, cinemas, etc.

+## Note

+The app requires a database to work.
+I won't upload it here, but you can create your own.

 ![](app-overview-login.png)